hpbuniat/jquery-popunder/README.markdown

 -------

 jquery-popunder was tested with:
-- Mozilla Firefox 3-36
+- Mozilla Firefox 3-37
-- Google Chrome 10-40
+- Google Chrome 10-41
 - Microsoft Internet Explorer 6-11
 - Apple Safari 5

 Known Issues
 -------
-- since chrome 31 it's only possible to open a tab in the background -- popunder are possible by using a flash-layer (see examples)
-- chrome 41 killed the background-tab
+- chrome 41 needs a flash-layer to create a popunder
 - attention: the window-properties are currently not working in google chrome 28+
 - the script does not work with the Opera-Browser, so the opera-browser is disable by default
 - the script does not work in Firefox under Gnome
 - in Firefox, when the setting: 'Open new windows in a new tab instead' is deactivated

 Installation
 -------